 This extrovert is a toy-sized pooch.
 Teeny weeny, the Pom is 6 to 7 inches short and only weighs between 3 to 7 pounds.
 To put it into perspective, that’s as little as two standard bags of sugar.
 Because of their size, supervision around kids is a must.
 Poms also shouldn’t be left unattended outdoors because birds of prey have been known to snatch them up.

 Some Pom litters are born with larger pups.
 Back in the day, just before Queen Victoria bred them, they were 20 to 30 pounds.
-Reputable breeders will try to stick to the breed confirmation, but there are some breeders out there who breed what is known as a ‘Throwback Pomeranian.’
+Reputable breeders will try to stick to the breed conformation, but there are some breeders out there who breed what is known as a ‘Throwback Pomeranian.’
 These usually weigh a minimum of 14 pounds.
 Throwback Poms are quite popular with families who have younger children for their better suitability and sturdiness.

 Our fascination with all things miniature has meant that we have created even tinier Poms.
 Teacup Poms are those that literally fit in a teacup.
 These pups are the smallest Poms of all, and they weigh less than 3 pounds.
 This is obscenely tiny, and it is a controversial topic in the canine world.
 If you are seeking a Teacup Pomeranian, you need to do your research because they can suffer from health problems.